arslandogar/afiniti-test/README.md

  - Learn about net-snmp and what are different ways to extend its functionality.
  - Learn how to use python-netsnmpagent.
  - Set up an snmp agent with custom enterprise OIDs using python-netsnmpagent module.
- - Write script setup an snmpd instance to test the agent.
+ - Write script to setup an snmpd instance to test the agent.

 ## Languages Used Choices
  - Python